 The biggest member of the wild cat family is none other than the Royal Bengal Tiger.
 This powerful species is the national animal of both India and Bangladesh.
 They belong to the species known as the Panthera Tigris.
 The most special characteristic of this endangered big cat is that they are amazing swimmers and additionally terrific hunters.

 Their strong claws help them to catch the prey for their survival.
 You can fund this species in the mangroves of Sundarbans as this is the only species that has shelter in the mangrove forests.

 The tigers are constantly in the danger to become critically endangered as their population is decreasing.
 However, they are still comprising most of the ratio of the world’s tigers.

 Numerous reasons are making the decline in the count of this fascinating Royal Cat family member.
 Here are some reasons

-- The first and the prime reason is the replacements of their habitat to the industrial lands to meet the requirements of the growing human population.
+- The first and the prime reason is the replacement of their habitat with industrial lands to meet the requirements of the growing human population.

 - Poaching is another big reason for the species to come under the endangered category.